 - WaniKani ***** WK is a kanji web app developed by the Tofugu team.
 You have to be able to read hiragana and katakana before you begin.
-The first two levels are free, so you can see if you like it or not (you will).
+The first three levels are free, so you can see if you like it or not (you will).

 - WaniKani Stat Measurer **** I like how this one looks.
 You of course need a WK account to use it.

 - Another Stat Measurer **** I find this one is the most accurate and customizable.
 It also includes many excellent charts.

 - Measure **** Paste any text with kanji into this tool, and it will show you what kanji you know/don’t know based on your WK level.

 - Kanji Repeater *** Simple flashcard system that quizzes you on either meaning (English) or reading (romaji) of the 1st-6th grade kanji.
 You can also opt to practice your kana recognition.
 It functions only in multiple choice; there’s no typing involved.
 It’s good for fast drilling.

 - Vector Poster (2230 kanji) *** Neat vector “poster” of kanji color-coded by levels.

 - JoyoKanjiKai *** This website shows you if the kanji you search for is jouyou or not.

 - Read the Kanji – Review kanji in context with sentence flashcards.
 The free trial gives you access to N5 kanji and basic decks.
 The subscription is $5/month.